ECON 1009NA - International Financial Institutions & Markets I

 Lectures, tutorials and independent and small group learning are all essential components of the learning activities on this course.
 Your active participation in each element of the course is required, if you are to be successful.

-Tutorials are particularly important - the communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.
+Tutorials are particularly - the communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.

 There will be an emphasis on group discussions, and active learning in small groups throughout the tutorials.
 In addition, participants will be encouraged to contribute to on-line discussions.

 The schedule of the lectures, tutorials and readings is as follows.
+References for Hunt and Terry refer to our required text.

 Days 1-5 are from the 1st Intensive

-Day 1 Introduction to Financial Institutions and Markets
+Day 2 Financial Calculations and Financial Markets

 BREAK (During which your assignment must be prepared and submitted)